-F. In the event of a nomination or proposed deletion of a historic preservation district, the Director shall also notify the Planning Commission.
-The Planning Commission shall have at least 30 days to review the proposed designations and boundaries of the historic preservation district, or the proposed deletion.
-The Planning Commission may provide comments, however lack of comments by the Planning Commission shall neither prevent the Commission from acting on the nomination or proposed deletion nor preclude any actions by the Planning Commission authorized under Chapter 17.20.
+D. In the event of a nomination or proposed deletion of a historic preservation district, the Planning Department shall also send a copy of the hearing notice to the secretary of the Planning Commission.
+The Planning Commission may review the proposed designations and boundaries of the historic preservation district, or the proposed deletion, and may forward its recommendations to Commission for the Commission's consideration.
+Failure of the Planning Commission to provide comments shall not prevent the Commission from acting on the nomination or proposed deletion.